 Long known for its famous ouds, Middle Eastern olfactory preferences are in stark contrast to those in Japan.
 Gloriously rich, sumptuous fragrances rule here, with high-quality ingredients and staying power at the core.
 One notable switch in UAE fragrance trends, however, is the influx of bold alternatives to homegrown scents.
 While Arabian Oud and Abdul Samad Al Qurashi fragrances still top the charts, Harvey Nichols Dubai tells us that YSL Les Vestiaires Tuxedo ($250) and Memo Irish Leather are currently flying off the shelves.

 In an unexpected twist, France is where the chart-topping reign of Chanel’s Coco Mademoiselle actually skips a beat.
-Instead, Lancôme La Vie Est Belle ($74) takes the crown, with Christian Dior J’Adore ($75) coming in second.
-The niche fragrance market is still a force to be reckoned with in France, however, with EuroMonitor International reporting that less-commercial unisex fragrances continue to grow in popularity—think Atelier Cologne Bois Blonds ($80) and Ex Nihilo Cologne 352.
+According to data from Statista, the leading perfume brand in France is Dior, followed closely by Guerlain and Lancôme.
+Try Christian Dior J’Adore ($52) or Lancôme La Vie Est Belle ($102).
+The niche fragrance market is still a force to be reckoned with in France, however, with unisex fragrances continuing to grow in popularity—think Atelier Cologne Bois Blonds and Ex Nihilo Cologne 352.